 BCGA publish several publications providing advice and guidance on the safe management of gases.
 All BCGA publications are accessible via the Publications page

 Provides guidance on the principles of safe practice when handling gas cylinders.
-It takes account of the Manual Handling Operations Regulations as they relate to gas cylinders, and provides a worked example of a typical manual handling risk assessment.Go To Download Page
+It takes account of the Manual Handling Operations Regulations, as they relate to gas cylinders, and provides an illustrated example of good practice.Go To Download Page

 All gases, unless they contain sufficient oxygen, can kill by asphyxiation.
 Enriched carbon dioxide atmospheres can be intoxicating.
 The risk from these hazards is increased in any location where there is inadequate ventilation, such as an enclosed or confined space.
 The Confined Spaces Regulations require that a suitable and sufficient risk assessment is carried out and appropriate controls are put in place, through a safe system of work, to protect those who are required to access a confined space.Go To Download Page